-We focus on nature-based solutions that actively remove carbon from the atmosphere and store it in healthy soil, because stopping fossil fuel emissions is not enough to address the climate crisis and restore ecosystem balance.
-Through a comprehensive strategy, that supports regenerative agriculture, forest protection, biodiversity and a healthy, just food system, we work in harmony with nature, to improve the health of the planet and all living beings.
+We focus on nature-based solutions that actively remove carbon from the atmosphere and store it in healthy soil and forests, because stopping fossil fuel emissions is not enough to address the climate crisis and restore ecosystem balance.
+We support regenerative eco-agriculture, forest protection, biodiversity, and a healthy, just, food system with the goal of working in harmony, with nature, to improve the health of the planet and all living beings.
 Click HERE for more info, meeting times, initiatives and to sign up for the email listserv.

 The mission of the Climate Action Now Farming, Forests and Food Systems work group is to protect and heal the ecosystem by promoting the removal of carbon from the atmosphere and capturing it in healthy soil through supporting: